-In the study of selecting thickeners for shepherd's purse jelly, it was found that the binary compounding of konjac gum and xanthan gum had significant synergistic effect on carrageenan, and the triple compounding of carrageenan had better gel performance.
+In the study of selecting thickeners for shepherd's purse jelly, it was found that the binary compounding of konjac gum and xanthan gum had a significant synergistic effect on carrageenan, and the triple compounding of carrageenan had better gel performance.

 - Combination of konjac gum + xanthan gum + carrageenan.